cauldronio/cauldron-deployment/README.md

 </details>

-### Configure the variables for your hosts:
+### Configure the variables for your deployment:

-**NOTE**: This repository allows you to deploy Cauldron on a single machine or on two machines, the latter being the Elasticsearch service with a dedicated host.
-Depending on the deployment you choose, you will need to make some extra adjustments to the configuration.

 Create a copy of the directory `playbooks/inventories/template`.
-This directory contains all the variables that could be different for each host.
 From the root of this repository:
 ``` bash
 $ cd playbooks/inventories
 $ cp -r template local